EPL GW-1 Fantrax Player Picks

 Andrew Robertson ($14.12, FUL vs LIV)

 I can’t see much value at all among expensive defenders, and I do see some very poor value there (anyone for Everton defender James Tarkowski at $15.81? - no I didn’t think so!).
 But if you have some leftover cash after setting up the rest of your team, Robertson might be your man.
-There could be clean sheet points on offer, but more likely you’ll be after attacking returns, with crosses and perhaps assist points on offer.
+Liverpool could score clean sheet points, but more likely you’ll be after attacking returns, with crosses and perhaps assist points on offer against new-boys Fulham.

 ~